 The Ready2Teach Residency program, which is a full-year student teaching experience, emulates an authentic school year starting at the very first day of school.
 This superior student teaching opportunity grooms you to be effective teachers in a comprehensive manner.

 » Learn more about our master’s degree program in physical education teacher education.

 The teaching profession, with its concern for the education of children and youth, is one of the most important professions society has to offer.
-A primary goal of the College of Health Sciences is to prepare students to teach physical education and health, K-12.
-Students complete courses in general education, professional education and physical education.
+A primary goal of the College of Health Sciences is to prepare you to teach physical education and health, K-12.
+You'll complete courses in general education, professional education and physical education.
 Physical education courses encompass specialized courses in the foundations of physical education, skill development and methods of teaching.
-Throughout the undergraduate years, you'll engage in clinical experiences, culminating with a full-year Residency student teaching experience during your senior year.
+Throughout the undergraduate years, you'll engage in clinical experiences, culminating with a full-year residency student-teaching experience during your senior year.
 Fully accredited by the National Council for the Accreditation of Teacher Education (NCATE), graduates are licensed to teach physical education and health K-12 in the State of Tennessee.

 - Concentration: Licensure